wp-plugins/wp-links/readme.txt

 ### Features
 * Open external links in a new tab or new window
+* Show icon next to external link (100 icons to chose from)
 * Add rel="external nofollow" to external links
 * Add title attribute to external links (uses to the text of the link)
 * Add target="_blank" to comment links (rel="external nofollow" coming soon)
 * Add target="_blank" to external links in excerpts
-* Show icon next to link (100 icons to chose from)

 ### Demo
 * <a href="http://watchworthy.com/underwater-base-jumping/" target="_blank">Watch Worthy</a>